quixio/quix-streams/docs/connectors/sinks/influxdb3-sink.md

 - `database` - a database name

-- `measurement` - a measurement name, required
+- `measurement` - a measurement name, required.

 - `fields_keys` - a list of keys to be used as "fields" when writing to InfluxDB.
 See the [What data can be sent to InfluxDB](#what-data-can-be-sent-to-influxdb) for more info.